radius-project/docs/docs/content/tutorials/new-app/index.md

    {{% rad file="snippets/2-app-mongo.bicep" embed=true marker="//MONGO" %}}

    {{< alert title="💡 Radius Recipes" color="info" >}}
-   When you added a Mongo database to your application you didn't need to specify _how or where_ to run the underlying infrastructure.
+   Note that when you added the Mongo database to your application you didn't need to specify _how or where_ to run the underlying infrastructure.
 The Radius Environment and its Recipes take care of that for you.
 Just like how the Radius Environment bound your container to a Kubernetes cluster, it also deploys and binds your Mongo database to underlying infrastructure using [Recipes]({{< ref "/guides/recipes/overview" >}}).
    {{< /alert >}}

 1. To learn about the underlying Recipe that will deploy and manage the Mongo infrastructure run [`rad recipe show`]({{< ref rad_recipe_show >}}):